Data Protection Addendum

 5.1 Provider must notify MBRDNA as soon as practicable, but no later than twenty-four (24) hours after Provider becomes aware of, or reasonably believes there has been, any Security Incident.

 5.2 Provider must use best efforts to immediately remedy any Security Incident and prevent any further Security Incident at Provider’s expense.

 5.3 Provider must promptly preserve all relevant records, logs, files, data reporting and other materials relevant to the Security Incident, and must provide them to MBRDNA upon request.
 Provider must diligently investigate the Security Incident and fully cooperate with MBRDNA in its own investigation of and response to the Security Incident.

-5.4 Provider must reimburse MBRDNA for all reasonable costs incurred by MBRDNA in responding to, and mitigating damages caused by, any Security Incident, including without limitation all costs of providing notice and/or credit monitoring and identity theft protection services.
+5.4 Provider must reimburse MBRDNA for all reasonable costs incurred by MBRDNA in responding to, and mitigating damages caused by, any Security Incident arising out of the Agreement, including without limitation all costs of providing notice and/or credit monitoring and identity theft protection services.

 5.5 Unless otherwise required by law, Provider is prohibited from informing any third party of any Security Incident without MBRDNA’s prior written consent, other than to inform a complainant that the matter has been forwarded to MBRDNA’s legal counsel.
 Further, Provider agrees not to include MBRDNA’s name, logo, or any other identifiable information about MBRDNA or its affiliates in any notice or public statement concerning the Security Incident without MBRDNA’s prior written consent.